 Now, Okonjima is home to around 35 leopards and at least a dozen cheetahs.
 Though both once shared the reserve, they have since been separated.
 Being larger, leopards can easily injure or kill any cheetahs they encounter, and being territorial, they all too often did.
 The cheetahs at Okonjima haven’t grown up in the wild, so they’ve never learned how to kill quickly or when to run from other predators.
 For their own safety, they are now relegated to their own segment of the reserve.
 They will sadly never survive in the wild.

 There are many animal encounters around the world geared toward tourists with only one goal in mind: profits.
-Want to ride an elephant?
-Want to pet a lion?
-Want to pose for a photograph with a cheetah?
+Want to ride an elephant or pet a lion?
+Do you want to pose for a photograph with a cheetah?
 You can find establishments that will provide these, but we elect to not support them (and encourage others to do the same).
 While they claim the money goes toward caring for and maybe even rehabilitating the animals, they are motivated to retain (or gather more) animals to continue to provide this service.
 And training an animal to interact with humans is taming it; it will be unable to return to the wild.

 Okonjima has a strict no-interaction policy.
 Cats won’t look up at you as you approach, because vehicles don’t mean mealtime.
 You can’t pet these felines; they are very much wild animals.
 They have been conditioned to not view safari trucks as a threat (though they’ll run from any white vans, as those contain veterinarians!), but they still hunt on their own and could potentially be released into safer lands.